Denmark–Moldova relations

-Denmark – Moldova relations refers to the current and historical relations between Denmark and Moldova.
+Denmark–Moldova relations refers to the current and historical relations between Denmark and Moldova.
 Neither country has a resident ambassador.
 The Moldovan Ambassador to Denmark is Igor Corman, who resides in Berlin and was appointed in 2005.
 The Danish Ambassador in Moldova is Ole Harald Lisborg, who resides in Bucharest.
-Denmark is a member of the European Union, which Moldova applied for in 2022.
+Denmark is a member of the EU, which Moldova applied for in 2022.
 Both countries are full members of Council of Europe.

 History

 The Republic of Moldova and the Kingdom of Denmark established diplomatic relations on January 20, 1992.
 The Kingdom of Denmark recognized the independence of Moldova on December 31, 1991.
 On 22 April 2009, a Danish House opened in Chisinau. the house is as per 2017 not existing anymore.

 State visits

 Moldovan Minister of Foreign Affairs visited Denmark in June 1996, and Moldovan Foreign Minister paid a visit to Denmark in December 1997.
 Danish politician Ruben Madsen visited Transnistria in November 2010.